Airin1990/Powerful_App/README.md

 # Powerful_App

-This is A App which integrated working with various APIs including email, news, movies, reddit.
+#This is a App which integrated working with various APIs including email, news, movies, reddit.